 Mills [37] also proposes a semantically similar alternative, where inheritance is specified in the binding indication of a configuration declaration or configuration specification, rather than in an entity or architecture declaration.
 The difficulty with this approach is that the binding is performed during elaboration rather than during analysis.
 Hence, an inheriting design entity is unable to refer to ports, signals and other items declared in a parent design entity.
-This lack of visibility significantly limits the way in which an inheriting design entity can extend or refine the implemention of the parent.
+This significantly limits the way in which an inheriting design entity can extend or refine the implemention of the parent.
 In order to avoid such limitations, it might be possible to defer analysis of an inheriting design entity until elaboration time.
 However, to do so would be significantly at variance with the existing philosophy of early, separate analysis and error detection.

-3.3 Concurrency and Communication Extensions
+3.3 Extensions for System-Level Modeling

-Object-oriented extensions for system-level modeling address the fact that the communication model implied by signals and ports in VHDL is inappropriate for abstract designs in which the inter-module communication protocols are not yet defined.
+Object-oriented extensions for system-level modeling address the fact that the communication model implied by signals and ports in VHDL is inappropriate for abstract designs in which the intermodule communication protocols are not yet defined.
 In the early design stages, a system can be modeled as a collection of communicating concurrent processes that request operations of one another and transfer data (often represented by abstract tokens) between one another.
-The detailed representation of data, the partitioning into hardware or software modules, and the sequencing and timing of communication over concrete interconnections are design decisions deferred to a later stage in the design flow.
+The detailed representation of data, the partitioning into hardware or software modules, and the sequencing of communication over concrete interconnections are design decisions deferred to a later stage in the design flow.

-Proposed extensions to VHDL for system-level modeling are based on an object-oriented approach, and seek to represent the system as a set of concurrent objects that communicate by invoking operations in other objects.
+Proposed object-oriented extensions to VHDL for system-level modeling seek to represent the system as a set of objects that communicate by invoking operations in other objects.
 The intention is to use object-oriented techniques to improve the development process at this early stage in the lifecycle.
 We identify two distinct approaches that have been proposed for extending VHDL in this area.
 The first approach involves extending the notion of an entity, viewing it as a form of class and adding operations that can be invoked by processes.
 For example (using no particular proposer's syntax):